Gregory Gourdet

-Gregory Gourdet (born July 25, 1975) is an American chef, writer, restaurateur, and former finalist on the twelfth and seventeenth seasons of Bravo's American reality television series, Top Chef.
+Gregory Jennings Gourdet (born July 25, 1975) is an American chef, writer, restaurateur, and former finalist on the twelfth and seventeenth seasons of Bravo's American reality television series, Top Chef.
 He is of Haitian descent.
-He is the owner of the restaurant Kann and the former executive chef and culinary director of Departure at The Nines in Portland, Oregon.
+He is three-time James Beard Foundation Award-winning chef, the owner of the restaurant Kann, and the former executive chef and culinary director of Departure at The Nines in Portland, Oregon.
 His book, Everyone’s Table: Global Recipes for Modern Health, is a national bestseller.

 Early life and education

 Gourdet was born on July 25, 1975, in New York City to Haitian immigrant parents.
 He was raised in Queens, and graduated high school from St. Andrew's (Delaware).
 He attended NYU for one year, where he studied pre-med.
 He then attended University of Montana (UM), where he studied wildlife biology before graduating with a degree in French.

 During his time at UM, Gourdet discovered his passion for cooking, and went on to enroll in The Culinary Institute of America.
 From there, he earned an internship with chef Jean-Georges Vongerichten, and was mentored by him for almost seven years.